VisActor/VTable/docs/assets/guide/en/table_type/pivot_chart.md

 4. Data Exploration and Discovery: Perspective composite diagrams can be used to explore and discover patterns and trends in data.
 By grouping data according to different attributes and presenting each grouped data in a certain form, users can gain a more comprehensive understanding of the relationship between data, thereby discovering patterns and trends in data.
 5. Data reporting and presentation: Perspective composite diagrams can be used to present data reports.
 Data reports can be made easier to understand and present by grouping data according to different attributes and presenting each grouped data in a certain form.

-# Structure of Perspective Composite Diagram
+# The structure of the perspective combination chart

-Structure is comparable[Pivot Table](https://visactor.io/vtable/guide/table_type/Pivot_table/pivot_table_overview)Compared with the pivot table, in addition to the list header, row header, corner header, and body, the pivot combination diagram can also configure the coordinate axis component.
-The four directions correspond to the upper axis, next week, left axis, and right axis respectively.
-At the same time, the legend component can also be configured separately.
+The structure can be compared to [**pivot table**](../table_type/Pivot_table/pivot_table_overview).
+Compared with the pivot table, in addition to the column header, row header, corner header, and body, the perspective combination chart can also be configured with [**axis components**](../components/axes) in the four directions.
+Corresponds to the upper axis, next week, left axis, and right axis, and can also be configured separately [**Legend component**](../components/legend).
 ![image](https://lf9-dp-fe-cms-tos.byteorg.com/obj/bit-cloud/c0de7ff0a101bd4cb25c8170f.png)

-configuration item
-The following configuration details:
+The specific relevant configurations are as follows:

     {
         rows: [